 What is Dividend Growth?

 Dividend growth refers to the increase in a company’s dividend payments to its shareholders over time.
-By increasing dividends, companies increase shareholder returns and signal confidence in creating strong future cash flows.

 Overview of Dividends and Their Importance to Investors

 Dividends are portions of a company’s earnings distributed to shareholders, usually in the form of cash payments or additional shares.
 For long-term investors, dividends provide a steady income stream and help give investors a steady return even during times of market volatility.
-Companies that consistently increase dividends are often perceived as stable and financially sound, making them attractive to investors who prioritize steady income and lower risk.

 A classic example of a dividend-paying company is Procter & Gamble (P&G).
 The company has been paying dividends for 134 consecutive years and has increased its dividend annually for 68 consecutive years.
-For dividend growth investors, P&G represents a stock that provides a source of income through dividends, and dividend growth helps hedge against inflation.

 What is the Dividend Growth Rate?

-The dividend growth rate measures the annual increase in a company’s dividend payments.
-For long-term investors, the dividend growth rate may be more important than the current dividend yield because a company that will grow dividends might pay investors more over time.
+For long-term investors, the dividend growth rate may be more important than a stock’s current dividend yield because a company that grows its dividends might end up paying more to investors over time.

 Formula for Calculating Dividend Growth Rate